stanleycyang/hippy/templates/app/README.md

 #README

-Write a detail description of your application here
+Write a detailed description of your application here